This post is about all the great things you can do in New York City in the Winter, updated for 2023.

 Winter in New York City requires a warm winter jacket or coat.

-Layering clothing is a good idea for any vacation.
 In winter, layering will keep you warm outdoors, and you can peel off those layers when indoors.

 Some items to bring warm slacks or heavy jeans; for women, skirts are fine if you are willing to wear some very warm leggings or tights.

-Long sleeve shirts of wool or heavy-duty cotton as opposed to lighter materials.
 Be sure to bring a wool or cashmere sweater (the thinner, the better kind unless you want your suitcase to be bulky!)

 Last but not least, warm (preferably waterproof) boots are also a good idea in case of rain or snow.

-TIP: If you find you need some additional items to layer but are on a budget, you can try chain stores, particularly Uniqlo, known for its warm yet lightweights apparel.
-They have locations all over the city, with one located right near Rockefeller Center and another in SoHo.
+TIP: If you find you need some additional items to layer but are on a budget, you can try chain stores, particularly Uniqlo, known for its warm yet lightweight apparel.

 For more details on weather conditions, see our posts for each month: